 Day 1 – Arrive Auckland and journey to the Coromandel Coast

 Welcome to the New Zealand's North Island, New Zealand's beating cultural heart.
 A vibrant and diverse landscape made up of active geothermal areas, dormant volcanoes, pristine beaches, immense forests and subterranean wonders.
-After meeting your guides and fellow travellers in Auckland, we’ll head east to the white sand beaches of the Coromandel coast, a favourite spot for Kiwi’s to holiday.
+After meeting your guide and fellow travellers in Auckland, we’ll head east to the white sand beaches of the Coromandel coast, a favourite spot for Kiwi’s to holiday.

 View Majestic Kauri Trees on the Waiomu Kauri Walk

 This afternoon we’ll stretch our legs on a hike to the Waiomu Kauri Grove.
 This trail makes its way through native forest to a grove of ancient Kauri trees, which hold a special place in the hearts of New Zealanders.
 We'll then travel through to Whitianga, our home for the evening.

 Day 2 – Kayak Cathedral Cove & Explore Hot Water Beach